Anish0203/Ranking-of-social-media-nodes-and-detection-of-hate-speech/README.md

 The edge list of Facebook social circles from the SNAP website has been used.

-Code file named: gen_centrality.py contains functions to compute the following centrality metrics for a graph:
+Code file named gen_centrality.py contains functions to compute the following centrality metrics for a graph:
 1) Closeness Centrality
 2) Betweenness Centrality
 3) Biased PageRank

-Code file naemd: analyze_centrality.py contains in-built functions to compute the above mentioned centrality metrics and compares it with the user defined functions and returns how many nodes overlap.
+Code file named analyze_centrality.py contains in-built functions to compute the above mentioned centrality metrics and compares it with the user defined functions and returns how many nodes overlap.

 ## Detection of hate speech